danemd/Network-w-ELK-Stack/README.md

 This ELK server is configured to monitor the following machines:
 10.0.0.4, 10.0.0.5, 10.0.0.6

-We have installed the following Beats on these achines:
+We have installed the following Beats on these machines:
 Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine: